Sale, Duffy become latest aces forced to make early exits | New Country 923

 PHILLIES 4, TIGERS 1

-Philadelphia released six-time All-Star Francisco Rodriguez after the reliever posted a 5.40 ERA in eight appearances this spring.
+Philadelphia released six-time All-Star Francisco Rodriguez after the reliever posted a 5.40 ERA in eight appearances.
 The 36-year-old was guaranteed $2.5 million if he made the opening day roster.

 PIRATES 7, RAYS 5